Ada-Developers-Academy/jump-start-live/lessons/day1/strings.md

 ### Overview
 Strings in Ruby are objects that hold a sequence of characters.
 You can create a string be surrounding the sequence of characters with double or single quotes, both `"hello"` and `'hello'` are strings.

 If you use double quotes, you can also use string interpolation and escape sequences.
-If you use double quotes you cannot use string interpolation, and you can only use the escape sequence `\\`.
+If you use single quotes you cannot use string interpolation, and you can only use the escape sequence `\\`.

 ### Common Escape Sequences